brownnyi/brownnyi/README.md

 ## Brownnyi is (Charlie) Brown + Yi (Seung Woo)👋

-I want to be a Data Scientist or Data Analyst
+I want to be a Data Scientist

 ## 🌏Contact🌏
 <a href="https://brownnyi.tistory.com">